 We continue to serve as advisors to the ATS on child health issues, and work with other national and international organizations toward our common mission of improving the health of children.
 The Assembly was a strong advocate for the legislated Family Smoking Prevention and Tobacco Control Act, which provides the Food and Drug Administration with the authority to regulate advertising, marketing and manufacturing of tobacco products, and the Best Pharmaceuticals for Children Act (BPCA) Priority List of Needs in Pediatric Therapeutics.
 We also need to advocate on the behalf of children with respect to the adverse health effects of electronic cigarettes and work towards a ban on products that directly target children.

 The Executive Committee for the Scientific Assembly on Pediatrics is:

-Assembly Chair: Robin R. Deterding, MD, Aurora, CO
+Immediate Past Chair: Robin R. Deterding, MD, Aurora, CO

-Program Chair-Elect: Margaret Rosenfeld, MD, MPH
+Program Chair: Margaret Rosenfeld, MD, MPH

-Assembly Liaison: Clement Ren, MD, Rochester, NY
+PEDS Membership Committee Liaison/Assembly Liaison: Clement Ren, MD, Rochester, NY

 Web Director: Wan Tsai MD, Ann Arbor, MI